cerner/fhir.cerner.com/content/millennium/r4/diagnostic/observation.md

 _Implementation Notes_

+* See [Understand Supported Vital Signs in the FHIR Observation Resource](https://wiki.cerner.com/pages/releaseview.action?spaceKey=reference&title=Understand%20Supported%20Vital%20Signs%20in%20the%20FHIR%20Observation%20Resource) for a list of vital signs that are supported for the create operation.
 * Components are not currently supported when writing Blood Pressures.
 * Individual systolic and diastolic components will be paired upon subsequent search or read as long as the blood pressures are paired in Millennium.
 See [Configure Blood Pressure Event Set Pairing Hierarchy].
 * Only the body fields mentioned below are supported.
 Unsupported fields will be ignored.
 * Modifier fields should not be provided, and will cause the transaction to fail.